NIH-IRP-SingleCell/SC-UsersGroup/index.md

-## Welcome to the Single Cell Genomics SIG Users Group webpage
+## Welcome to the Single Cell Genomics SIG Users Group

 We will be posting information about upcoming events and other information here.

+### Goals of this Users Group:
+-Discuss ongoing work using single cell methods with colleagues at NIH using similar techniques.
+-Coordinate regular meetings to present work in a friendly environment to gain feedback and suggestions.
+-Discuss hurdles that arise in the course of our research in topic-focused discussion sessions.

+### Meeting Formats

+#### 2 x 20min Presentations
+-Data sharing session where two people using single cell for their research present their work Friendly environment to get feedback and suggestions
+#### Discussion Sections
+-Open format meeting to discuss a topic, technique, or recent paper(s) -Moderator organized; participant led

 ### Upcoming Events

-Aug 16th @ 10am (Bld 35A, GG607): Discussion Group ”Comparing cells across conditions”
+#### Aug 16th @ 10am
+(Bld 35A, GG607): Discussion Group ”Comparing cells across conditions”

-Sept 6th @ 10am (Bld 40 Sem Rm): 2x20 Presentations – Barrett Lab & TBD
+#### Sept 6th @ 10am
+(Bld 40 Sem Rm): 2x20 Presentations – Barrett Lab & TBD

-Sept 20th @ 10am (Bld35A, GG607): Discussion Group - Topic TBD
+#### Sept 20th @ 10am
+(Bld35A, GG607): Discussion Group - Topic TBD